seaside1/unifiprotect/README.md

 The binding is written in java and tailored for openHAB.

 The Binding has a configurable refresh rate.
 The refresh rate will update the NVR information.
-For Events (motion detection) starting at ALPHA6 the UniFiProtect Event API over websockets has been implemented.
-Thus motion detection should be instant and without the need of polling.
+For Events (motion detection) UniFiProtect Event API over websockets has been implemented, thus motion detection is instant and without the need of polling.

 ## openHAB Version

-openHAB version 3.x.x is supported.
+openHAB version 3.4.x is supported.

 ## Usage